Amir Sends Congratulations To President Of Czech

 Date

-(MENAFN- Gulf Times) His Highness the Amir sheikh Tamim bin Hamad Al-Thani sent on Monday a cable of congratulations to President of the Czech Republic Petr Pavel on the anniversary of his country's Independence Day.
+Doha, Qatar: The Amir HH sheikh Tamim bin Hamad Al Thani sent on Monday a cable of congratulations to President of the Czech Republic HE Petr Pavel on the anniversary of his country's Independence Day.

 Legal Disclaimer: